-The Greater Washington Partnership advocates for a more coordinated, integrated regional rail network for the region including Baltimore, Washington, and Richmond, through the Capital Region Rail Vision.50 Some of the vision coincides with initiatives described in the MARC Cornerstone Plan, such as run-through service between VRE and MARC and expanded service on both systems.
+The Greater Washington Partnership advocates for a more coordinated, integrated regional rail network for the region including Baltimore, Washington, and Richmond, through the Capital Region Rail Vision.
+Some of the vision coincides with initiatives described in the MARC Cornerstone Plan, such as run-through service between VRE and MARC and expanded service on both systems.
 The Capital Region Rail Vison also advocates for additional integration in such areas as branding and fare policy.

-50 Greater Washington Partnership, Capital Region Rail Vison, December 2020.
+&lt;sup>50 Greater Washington Partnership, Capital Region Rail Vison, December 2020.

-MDOT MTA is required by House Bill 1236 (2020) to conduct stakeholder engagement and good-faith negotiations for a MARC pilot service to Virginia, including two morning trains traveling from Union Station through the L'Enfant Plaza Station to the Crystal City Station and ending at Alexandria Station and two evening trains traveling from Alexandria Station to the L'Enfant Plaza Station, and ending at Union Station.
+MDOT MTA is required by House Bill 1236 (2020) to conduct stakeholder engagement and good-faith negotiations for a MARC pilot service to Virginia, including two morning trains traveling from Union Station through the L'Enfant Plaza Station to the Crystal City Station and ending at Alexandria Station and two evening trains traveling from Alexandria Station through the Crystal City Station, on to the L'Enfant Plaza Station, and ending at Union Station.